 #1: Social Media

 In 2020, the average number of active social media users around the whole world is 45%.
 With that said, it’s certainly worth upping your social media game around Christmas time.
 Employ a graphic designer to create some stunning visuals to share, particularly if you’re using Instagram, and be sure to use as many of the trending hashtags as possible to broaden your reach.
+TikTok is also quickly gaining traction as a great way to reach your target audience.

 #2: Promotional Merchandise